microsoft/coyote/docs/index.md

 With Coyote you can create highly reliable software in a way that is also highly productive.

-These are some direct quotes from Azure Engineers that uses Coyote:
+These are some direct quotes from Azure Engineers that use Coyote:

   * _We often found bugs with Coyote in a matter of minutes that would have taken days with stress testing._